ngodat0103/NT548.P11.MMCL/Lab01/CloudFormation/readme.md

 - **Private Subnet**: Contains the private EC2 instance, which can only communicate with the internet through the NAT Gateway.
 - **Internet Gateway**: Provides internet access to resources in the public subnet.
 - **NAT Gateway**: Allows resources in the private subnet to access the internet without exposing them to inbound traffic.

-This setup ensures a secure and scalable infrastructure, with clear separation between public and private resources.